 Make Yourself a Workout Shirt

 It’s almost January.
-That means our lives are filled with inspiration for a better tomorrow, better us, better work, better health.
+That means our lives are filled with inspiration for a better tomorrow, a better us, better work, and better health.
 This time of year fills people’s hearts and minds with new visions and LOTS of goals.
-I know it annoys some but I love the inspiration in the air.
-I’m right there with them, and if you are there too then it’s probably time to make yourself a workout shirt!
+I know it annoys some, but I love the inspiration in the air.
+I’m right there with them, and if you are there too, then it’s probably time to make yourself a workout shirt!

-Get ready, I’m about to get sorta deep here: Fun clothes motivate me.
+Get ready.
+I’m about to get sorta deep here: Fun clothes motivate me.
 LOL.
-As I write this I’m in fun loungewear and it’s inspiring to write a creative blog post in some cute clothes.
+As I write this, I’m in fun loungewear, and it’s inspiring to write a creative blog post on some cute exercise clothes.
 (These posts take way more time than I ever thought they would – but I love it).
 With this in mind, I’m pretty sure fun workout clothes are motivating too.
 In this post, I’ll walk you through a few tips to create some new workout tees with your Cricut!

-Finding THE perfect comfy shirt, is my new first step.
-I used to grab sales or bulk but the shirts aren’t always comfy.
-I am having luck finding soft and good quality shirts at Costco, Sam’s, and our Walmart.
-For more festive or trending items I turn to Amazon.
-If you know of a better one please share with us below!
+Finding THE perfect comfy shirt is my new first step.
+I used to grab sales or bulk, but the shirts aren’t always comfy.
+I am having luck finding soft and good-quality shirts at Costco, Sam’s, and Walmart.
+For more festive or trending items, I turn to Amazon.
+If you know of a better one, please share it with us below!

 Supplies for making a graphic tee or tank: